Chrystalkey/splitter/README.md

 ### Undo

-splitter undo -> undo the last splitting action
+splitter undo [{group name}] [{index}] -> undo the last splitting action that was not an undo if group name is not specified, the currently selected group is used if index is not specified, the last splitting action that was not an undo from the group specified is undone

 ### Create